Randgalt/record-builder/options.md

 builders.
 Staged builders require that each record component is built in order and that each component is specified.
 The generated builder ensures this via individual staged builders.
 See [TestStagedBuilder](record-builder-test/src/test/java/io/soabase/recordbuilder/test/staged/TestStagedBuilder.java) for examples.

+A variant of staged builders is available that only stages required record components.
+Use `BuilderMode.STAGED_REQUIRED_ONLY` or `BuilderMode.STANDARD_AND_STAGED_REQUIRED_ONLY`.
+The following are not staged and are added to the final stage:
+- optional components (when `addConcreteSettersForOptional` is enabled)
+- Any collections matching enabled [Collection options](#collections)
+- Any annotated compontents that match the `nullablePattern()` pattern option (e.g. `@Nullable`)

 ## Default Values / Initializers

 | option                                                             | details                                                                                                                          |